There are the Naïve Realists who think that what is available to the senses or potentially available to the senses is all that there is.

 - consciousness might well be fundamental and matter derivative, not vice versa.

 Numbers 1 and 2 and 3 are, I think, as incontrovertible as the best of our scientific inferences.
 Number 4 is another matter.
 It’s a highly speculative proposition but one that is not inconsistent with anything that we think we know via scientific inference and is weakly warranted by speculations such as Bostrom’s involving highly developed nonhuman intelligence or intelligences in the universe.
+There are other reasons, based in warranted speculation, for holding a Panentheistic or Henotheistic view, but I’m not going to go into those here.
 Together, these propositions, advanced by cognitive psychologist and expert on perception Donald Hoffman, show a marked similarity to what Aldous Huxley refers to as “the perennial philosophy,” arrived at via convergent cultural evolution in various religious traditions worldwide—in the thought of persons as diverse as the authors of the Bhagavad-Gita and the Chandogya Upanishad, the Sufi mystic Jalal ad-Din Muhammad Rumi, Chuang Tzu, Meister Eckhart, Black Elk, and Terence McKenna.
 (Note: I had independently arrived at conclusions 1, 2, and 3 before having encountered Hoffman.
 I am intrigued by his reasons for embracing conclusion 4.)

 Believers in the Abrahamic religions (Judaism, Christianity, Islam) often totally misinterpret indigenous religions because the Abrahamic sects are committed to the idea (cribbed by Christians and Muslims and later Jews from Plato) of a spiritual reality SEPARATE FROM ordinary reality.
 What they don’t understand, and what falsifies most of their accounts of indigenous religions, including their retellings of indigenous “myths,” is that many indigenous peoples did not think of the spiritual world as separate from the world but, rather, conceived of the world as viewable either through our ordinary lenses or through the lens of vision.
 Such an account is in keeping with my argument here.
 See this: https://bobshepherdonline.wordpress.com/poetry/history-lesson-or-on-the-hinterweltlern/ and this: https://bobshepherdonline.wordpress.com/2019/03/17/three-meanings-of-meaning/ and this: https://bobshepherdonline.wordpress.com/2019/03/17/the-theology-of-materialism/